 Best Full-Fat Coconut Milk Brands

-Unlike carton coconut beverages, full-fat coconut milk has a few gum-free brands (woohoo!).
+Unlike it’s carton beverage cousins, full-fat coconut milk has a few gum-free brands (woohoo!).
 We also found the tastes more appealing overall.
 If you want/need to up your fat content, use one of these great brands.
-They are great for super thick smoothies and smoothie bowls and cooking creamy sauces.

 Thai Kitchen 2 Simple Ingredients Coconut Milk Unsweetened